-Before coming to NC State, I earned my M.S. degree of Computer Science from The University of Texas at Dallas in 2015, where I also finished courseworks of Electical and Computer Engineering (mainly focusing on VLSI Circuit Design and Computer Architecture).
-I did my undergrad at Nanjing University of Posts and Telecommunications, China, where I got my B.S. degree of Microelectronics in 2013 summer.
+Before coming to NC State, I earned my M.S. degree of Computer Science from The University of Texas at Dallas in 2015, where I also finished courseworks of Electrical and Computer Engineering (mainly focusing on VLSI Circuit Design and Computer Architecture).
+I did my undergrad at Nanjing University of Posts and Telecommunications, China, where I got my B.S. degree of Microelectronics in 2013.

 My research interests include using data mining and artificial intelligence methods to solve real-world problems in software engineering field.
 Such as exploring new techniques in search-based optimization to improve the performance of current SE predicting tasks (like effort estimation, text mining, software health, etc.).
 I believe these software engineering tasks do not always need to be hard (but it may not be easy to find the easy ways to do it) and enjoy finding the path to make them better and better.

 Many methods have been proposed to estimate how much effort is required to build and maintain software.
 Much of that research tries to recommend a single method – an approach that makes the dubious assumption that one method can handle the diversity of software project data.
 To address this drawback, we apply a configuration technique called “ROME” (Rapid Optimizing Methods for Estimation), which uses sequential model-based optimization (SMO) to find what configuration settings of effort estimation techniques work best for a particular data set.